udsdepend/fm21-momba-tutorial/_sources/preparation.md

 Please wait until the 18th of November before following these steps.
 We are still in the process of optimizing them for the tutorial.
 ```

+**We kindly ask you to follow these steps upfront in preparation of the tutorial.**

 This page will guide you through the process of setting up your system such that you can follow the tutorial.
-To follow along, you have to install [Python](https://www.python.org/), [Poetry](https://python-poetry.org/), [Docker](https://docker.io), and [VS Code](https://code.visualstudio.com).
+To follow along, you have to install [Docker](https://docker.io) and [VS Code](https://code.visualstudio.com).
-These steps have been successfully tested on Windows 10 and Ubuntu 20.04, however, they should analogously also apply to your favorite Linux distribution or macOS.
+The following steps have been successfully tested on Windows 10 and Ubuntu 20.04, however, they should analogously apply to your favorite Linux distribution or macOS.
-If you want, you can also use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).
-When using WSL you have to install Python and Poetry inside of WSL (we recommend using Ubuntu 20.04 LTS as the distribution so you can follow the steps for Ubuntu).
-VS Code should still be installed on Windows.

-We strongly recommend installing [VS Code](https://code.visualstudio.com), an open-source IDE developed by Microsoft.
-VS Code has great support for [Python](https://python.org) supporting auto completion, linters, type checking, and auto formatting.
-While you may be able to participate with another IDE or editor, having the features VS Code provides will make your life much easier.

-**We kindly ask you to follow these steps upfront in preparation of the tutorial.**

 In case you have any questions, join our <a href="https://gitter.im/koehlma/momba?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge"><img alt="Gitter" src="https://badges.gitter.im/koehlma/momba.svg"></a> or send us an email.

 ## Ubuntu

-1. We recommend **installing Python 3.9** from the *Deadsnakes PPA*:
+1. To install and enable Docker run:
     ```
-    sudo add-apt-repository -y ppa:deadsnakes/ppa
-    sudo apt-get update -y
-    sudo apt-get install -y python3.9 python3.9-dev python3.9-venv python3-pip
+    sudo apt-get install -y docker.io
+    sudo systemctl enable --now docker
+    sudo groupadd -f docker
+    sudo usermod -aG docker $USER
     ```
-    Note that Momba requires at least Python version 3.8.
-Older versions will **not** work.
-2. We will be using [Poetry](https://python-poetry.org/) for dependency management.
-    Assuming you have installed Python 3.9 run:
+    This will also add a group `docker` and add the current user to it (required to execute `docker`).
+    You may need to logout and login again for the changes to take effect.

+    To **pull the Docker image required for the tutorial** run:
     ```
-    python3.9 -m pip install --user poetry
+    docker pull mcr.microsoft.com/vscode/devcontainers/python:0-3.9-bullseye
     ```
-    Note that this will install Poetry for the current user only.
-    To use poetry the `bin` directory of the user (`~/.local/bin`) needs to be in the `PATH` environment variable.
-    This should be the case by default for shells other than Bash.
-    If running `poetry` fails, you can extend the `PATH` variable for the current user by executing (requires restarting the shell to take effect):
-    ```
-    echo 'PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
-    ```
-    Please **check that Poetry works** with:
-    ```
-    poetry --version
-    ```
+    This command will download the required image so that it is already present on the day of the tutorial.
+    In case Docker is not properly set up, this command will fail.
-3. To install VS Code from the official sources run:
+2. To install VS Code from the official sources run:
     ```
     wget -O /tmp/vscode.deb "https://code.visualstudio.com/sha/download?build=stable&os=linux-deb-x64"
     sudo apt-get install -y /tmp/vscode.deb